 In either case, thoroughly investigate your coverage as well as the insurance offered by your specific study away program.
 There may be additional benefits offered by the study away program’s insurance that are not normally included in your parents’ policy or the Williams health insurance plan.
 Be sure to check them out completely and ask questions if you do not understand your options.
 A program may request that you purchase ‘evacuation’ insurance in case an emergency departure is required (for health reasons or political unrest).
 If you have questions, please call the Williams College Health Center (413) 597-2206.

 If you do not currently have a passport, apply for one immediately.
-The Dean’s Office also requests that you purchase the ISID (International Student Identification) card available through CIEE.
-Contact the Dean’s Office for details.
+The Office of International Education and Study Away also requests that you purchase the ISIC (International Student Identification) card available through the Registrar's Office.
+Contact the Office of International Education and Study Away for details.

 Make two copies of all important identification papers (passport, driver's license, Williams College ID card, Youth Hostel card, etc.).
 Carry the originals on your person.
 Leave one set of copies at home with your parents and place the other set in your room or luggage.
 If the originals are lost or stolen at least you will have copies available until new identification can be obtained.